Water supply and sanitation in Brazil: Service provision

 Most state water and sewer companies are mixed public-private companies with the majority of shares owned by the respective state government.
 Three companies - Sabesp in São Paulo, Copasa in Minas Gerais and Sanepar in Paraná - have floated shares in the Brazilian stock market and one of them - Sabesp - also at the New York Stock Exchange.
-One state company, Saneatins in Tocantins, is majority-owned by the private sector with the state government owning only a minority of shares.
+Two state company, Saneatins in Tocantins and Sabesp in São Paulo is majority-owned by the private sector with the state government owning only a minority of shares.
 Some state companies operate under concession contracts with municipalities, while others operate under the authority of state governments.
 In some cases municipalities have challenged the legality of service provision by state companies that do not have concession contracts with municipalities.